KaitoCross/superchat-analysis-stuff/README.md

 The scripts create a folder for each YouTube Channel it comes across, using the channel ID as folder name.
 Within these the scripts saves the superchat logs into the sc_logs subfolder, naming the log textfile after the respective video ID + .txt
 They also save some metadata about the stream (like title, channel, start & end time, total sum of donations split by currencies) in the vid_stats subfolder of the channel folder.
 The filenames consist of the video ID + _stats.txt at the end.
+The stored data is JSON formatted.

 ## making a superchat wordcloud
 usage: `python3 sc_wordcloud.py path_to_superchat_log_file path_to_mask_image`
-It generates a word cloud in the shape of the object in the mask image and saves a picture of the word cloud in the folder of the superchat log file.
+It generates a word cloud from a superchat log in the shape of the object in the mask image and saves a picture of the word cloud in the folder of the superchat log file.
 The object must be coloured.
 The background of the object must be pure white - all purely white areas will be detected as background.